 - The blood vessels in your skin alone can be over 10 miles long!

 - Your skin can be between 1.4mm and .2mm thick

 - Skin has three layer: Epidermis, dermis, and subcutis

 - Skin is kept healthy from your natural collagen production

-- Using sunscreen increases the appearance of your skin by protecting it
+- Using sunscreen improves the appearance of your skin by protecting it